OpenVoiceOS/ovos-technical-manual/docs/backend.md

 ## STT Plugin

 a companion stt plugin is available to use a backend as remote STT provider

+It is recommended you use [ovos-stt-server](https://openvoiceos.github.io/ovos-technical-manual/stt_server) instead, this plugin is being deprecated together with selene

 edit your configuration to use ovos-stt-plugin-selene